abloomis/hexcode-microservice/README.md

 ## Communication Contract

 Your client must use **TCP sockets** to send a JSON-encoded request and receive a JSON-encoded response.
+This requires running hexToStr_server.py and the StrToHex_server.py files **simultaneously in separate terminals**.

 ### 1. Request Format